cobycodes/ipclem/README.md

 # [IP Clem](https://ipclem.com)

-**IP Clem** is a simple Flask web application that displays the visitor’s **public IP address**, geolocation, ISP info, and other details.
+**IP Clem** is a simple python-based web application that displays the visitor’s **public IP address**, geolocation, ISP info, and other details.
 It includes a dynamic map and a privacy notice.
 This project is intended **for educational purposes only**.

 ---